Should I Fight a Minor Speeding Ticket?

 How Do I Defend a Traffic Ticket for Failing to Wear a Seatbelt?
 A Charge of Failing to Wear a Seatbelt Can Be Troublesome to Defend; However, There Are...Learn More

 The charge of following too close is often based on the somewhat arbitrary interpretation of the distance that lacked reasonableness rather than any actual...Learn More

 Many roadways now include a High Occupancy Vehicle (HOV) lane that provides limited access to vehicles with more than one occupant such as car pools, taxis,...Learn More

 In the past a vehicle permit sticker was required upon the vehicle licence plate as well as the vehicle registration card.
 Today, a sticker is required only...Learn More

 Bicyclists are highly vulnerable users of the road.
 The charge of passing too closely to a bicyclist reminds drivers of the importance to provide a safe...Learn More

-How Can a Traffic Ticket for Failing to Stop at a Red Light Be Beat?
-A Traffic Ticket for Failing to Properly Stop at a Red Light can, in Certain...Learn More
+How Can a Traffic Ticket for Failing to Stop at a Red Light Be Defended?
+A Traffic Ticket for Failing to Properly Stop at a Red Light can be Difficult to...Learn More